Gigi Hadid Strips For Nude Pic With Zayn Malik As Bella Hadid Dares Dominatrix

 A post shared by Bella Hadid (@bellahadid) on

-Bella has been rocking that leather look in a wide range of styles, from a leather pant suit to a patent leather ensemble.
+Bella has been rocking that leather look in a wide range of styles, from a leather pantsuit to a patent leather ensemble.
 But while she and her sister are both attracting attention for their career success as supermodels, only one is sparking rumors of an engagement at this point.

 Is it possible that Gigi and Zayn are trying to hide an engagement from their fans?